-Summer is grilling season!
 We love grilling everything from appetizers to desserts.
-One of our favorite grilled side dishes is Mexican corn.
+One of our favorite grilled side dishes is Mexican corn on the cob.
 We order Mexican street corn every single time we see it on the menu.
 Rather than waiting to order it out at a restaurant, we create our own recipe at home.
 This Mexican corn on the cob recipe is too good to resist.
-It’s easy to make in less than 25 minutes!
+It’s easy to make in less and tastes delicious.

 - Mexican crema or sour cream